 García and Guerrero agreed that, in the short term, there are no new projects or expansions in sight that require an air permit in the “no achievement” zones, so the impact of the recently imposed sanction would be minimal.

 They warned, however, that the impact would be significant if the SIP is not delivered in December, since the sanction that would be triggered would be the freezing of federal funds for highway improvements in “non-achievement” zones.
-EPA estimates suggest that up to $30 million could be lost.
+EPA estimates suggest that up to $30 million might be lost.

 “What the government of Puerto Rico has told us is that they are going to submit the plan as soon as possible to avoid the second sanction in December,” Guerrero said.

-Along these lines, García highlighted the meeting the day before yesterday between Governor Pierluisi and the EPA administrator, Michael Regan, in Washington, to “talk about the fact that the most important thing is to have an adequate plan, which protects health in these areas of no compliance”.
+Along these lines, García highlighted the meeting the day before yesterday between Governor Pierluisi and the EPA administrator, Michael Regan, in Washington, to “talk regarding the fact that the most important thing is to have an adequate plan, which protects health in these areas of no compliance”.

 Objections of the Board and the Bureau